 Who is eligible to submit a partnership agreement proposal to OGA through this process?

 Agreement proposals can be submitted by any UW faculty or departmental administrator with the support of their Dean or Chair.

-Who at UW must sign international agreements and what is the process for securing required signatures?
+Who at the UW must sign international agreements and what is the process for securing required signatures?

 - Departmental agreements: Chair, Dean, and Vice Provost of Global Affairs

 - College/School agreements: Dean and Vice Provost of Global Affairs

 After signature by the Chair or Dean, submit both copies to OGA.
 After signature by the Vice Provost, both copies will be returned to the sponsoring department.

 How long are agreements valid?